encode/httpcore/docs/proxies.md

 ## Proxy Connection mode

-HTTP proxy server accepts 2 types of connections:
+There are two types of HTTP proxy:

 1. Forwading (using absolute-url)
 2. Tunneling (using `CONNECT` method)

-By default we use Forwarding for plain http requests and Tunneling for https requests.
+By default we forwarding plain http requests and tunneling https requests.
-You can change this behavior via `httpcore.ProxyMode`:
+You can change this behavior with `mode: httpcore.ProxyMode` parameter:
 ```py
 import httpcore
 import base64